 Fortunately, there is a public bus available, which only costs 7.5 lira each way.

 The bus does not leave on Sundays, and since the site is also closed Mondays, plan your trip accordingly.
-And if you intend to take the bus, be sure to ask a local for the specific details, as there’s no readily available information about the schedule.
+And if you intend to take the bus, be sure to ask a local for the specific details, as there’s no reliable online source of information.

 In my case, one of the managers of my rental apartment knew the bus driver personally and called him for me.
 I made sure to wait on the road by the Mardin Minibus Terminal (see map here) and got on a grayish, greenish bus that had Dara written on it.
 This was around 1 pm, and we arrived at Dara 30 minutes later.